When someone dies without a Will you may need an intestacy solicitor. Our intestacy solicitors in North Yorkshire are ready help

 Who the Beneficiaries are will depend on what relatives the deceased person left behind and how valuable their assets were when they died.

-Complex estates can take months and sometimes years to administer and if the location of certain Beneficiaries is not known, this can further delay the final distribution of the estate.
+Intestacy can take months and sometimes years to administer if dealing with a complicated estate.
+If the location of certain Beneficiaries is not known, this can further delay the final distribution of the estate.
 It is advisable to show your Solicitor all the information and documentation you have about the deceased person's family, property, belongings and financial affairs.

 The Intestacy rules offer a “fallback” position so that if you die without a Will your estate will be dealt with in a certain prescribed manner.
 The rules can however be complicated and may cause upset for those you leave behind.
 They can also trigger an avoidable tax liability.
 When someone has assets over £5000, or they have children under 18 or a partner to whom they are not married or have not formed a Civil Partnership with, we strongly recommend making a Will to ensure it is your wishes, rather than the Intestacy rules which determine who gets what.

 Since 1st February 2009 married couples and civil partners whose spouse or civil partner dies without leaving a will are to benefit from an increase in the statutory legacy under proposals published by the Government.

 Married couples and civil partners should not assume that when their spouse or civil partner dies, they will automatically be entitled to everything.
 If the deceased died before 1st February 2009, and they had a spouse or civil partner and children, their spouse or civil partner would receive the deceased's personal possessions, the first £125,000 of the estate and a life interest (the use of the assets for life and the right to the income they produce, but not the assets themselves) in half of the rest of the estate.